Khawk2000/CIS350-jkj-termproject/docs/software_requirements_specification_final.md

 # Overview
-The purpose of this document is to outline our baseline requirements for this project.
+* **The purpose of this document is to outline our baseline requirements for this project.
 The requirements are sorted by features of the app design to better handle the working aspect of our project and to designate tasks to specific group members easier.
-In this document, we have oultined functional and non functional requirements for our entire project and will  be adding and modifying this document later on as the project progresses
+In this document, we have oultined functional and non functional requirements for our entire project and will  be adding and modifying this document later on as the project progresses. **

 # Software Requirements

-* Describe the structure of this section
+* **Our software requirements that we used to build this project are listed below.
+Each section of functional and non-functional requirements has 3 different areas where we had specifications.
+Each of them have a full description as well as test cases that correspond with each requirement.**

 ## Functional Requirements